Trilateration using Unlabeled Path or Loop Lengths: Measurement Varieties

 Indeed, $L^{\EE}_{d,n}$ is the set we are truly interested in, but it will be easier to work with the whole variety $L_{d,n}$.
 For example, Theorem~\ref{thm:prin2} requires us to work with varieties, and not, say, with real ``semi-algebraic sets''.

-\begin{remark} The locus of $\LL$ where the edge lengths of a triangle, $(l_{12}, l_{13}, l_{23})$, are held fixed is studied in beautiful detail in~\cite{marco}, where this is shown to be a Kummer surface. \end{remark}
+\begin{remark} The locus of $\LL$ where the edge lengths of a triangle, $(l_{12}, l_{13}, l_{23})$, are held fixed is studied in beautiful detail in~\cite{marco}, where it is shown to be a Kummer surface. \end{remark}

 The following theorem, save for the last statement, is a result from our companion paper~\cite{loopsAlg}. \begin{theorem} Let $n \ge d+2$. $\LN$ is a variety, defined over $\QQ$.
-Assuming that $d \geq 2$, we also have the following: $\LN$ is irreducible and of dimension $dn-C$.
+It is pure dimensional, with dimension $dn-C$.
+Now additionally assume that $d \geq 2$. $\LN$ is irreducible.
 If $\bm$ is generic in $M_{d,n}$, then each point in $s^{-1}(\bm)$ is generic in $\LN$.
 If $\p$ is a generic configuration in $\RR^d$, then $l(\p)$ is generic in $\LN$. \end{theorem} The last statement of this theorem follows from Lemma~\ref{lem:genPull} and Theorem~\ref{thm:Mvariety}.

-In $1$ dimension, the variety $L_{1,3}$ is reducible and thus also has no generic points.
+In $1$ dimension, the variety $L_{1,3}$ is reducible and thus has no generic points.
 We elaborate on this below.

 \begin{remark} We note, but will not need the following: For $d\geq 2$, the smallest complex variety containing $L^{\EE}_{d,n}$ is $L_{d,n}$. \end{remark}

 Returning to our minimal example: The variety $L_{1,3} \subseteq \CC^3$ is defined by the vanishing of the determinant of the following matrix \ba